gnieboer/tsp-redesign/pages/covid-19/index.md

 The list of forms you can submit online may change at any time, so be sure to check the list in My Account before you begin preparing your file.

 ## CARES Act temporary loan and withdrawal options
-The CARES Act allows us to offer temporary loan and withdrawal options to TSP participants affected by COVID-19.
-The loan options are now available.
-Favorable tax treatment of withdrawals you’re currently eligible for are also in effect.
-The TSP CARES Act withdrawal option will be available by late July 2020. **Both the loan and withdrawal options are available to you only if you can certify that you meet certain CARES Act criteria and TSP eligibility rules.**
+The temporary loan and withdrawal options for TSP participants affected by COVID-19 are now available.
+These options are authorized by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+This law also provides favorable tax treatment for other types of withdrawals you’re currently eligible for. **Both the loan and withdrawal options are available to you only if you can certify that you meet certain CARES Act criteria and TSP eligibility rules**.

 - [Find out more about these temporary loan options]({{ site.baseurl }}/covid-19/loans/)
 - [Find out more about temporary withdrawal options]({{ site.baseurl }}/covid-19/withdrawals/)